legacysurvey/legacysurvey/pages/dr9/description.rst

 Starting with `DR8`_, many different "foreground" objects are extracted as independent sources in a similar fashion to how `Gaia stars were extracted in DR7`_.
-These include bright stars, medium-bright stars, globular clusters and LSLGA large galaxies (as detailed on the `external catalogs page`_).
+These include bright stars, medium-bright stars, globular clusters and SGA (Siena Galaxy Atlas) large galaxies (as detailed on the `external catalogs page`_).
 The foreground objects consist of pre-defined geometrical masks (which are elliptical for galaxies) that are fixed at their expected positions in the Legacy Surveys images after accounting for proper motion